 We saw both of them the next day.
-Lynn was feeling better, and Denis could not stop talking about the cranberry sauce!
+Lynn was feeling better, and Denis could not stop talking about the orange cranberry sauce!
 Apparently, his sick wife hardly got a bite, because he devoured the whole container that we sent home with him, and he plowed through most of the leftover sauce that evening.
 He asked for the recipe, and I thought that if Denis loved it this much, maybe some of you guys would like to try it, too!

 Of course, this is yummy alongside traditional holiday food, but I stirred a couple of big spoonfuls of the leftovers into my morning yogurt instead of my usual mix-ins.
 Recommended!

 - 2 cans whole bean cranberry sauce – I recommend the sort sweetened with sugar, not high fructose corn syrup.
 HFCS makes the sauce too sweet and syrupy.